 If you have a positive pregnancy test, you may feel you have to make a decision very quickly.
 Abortion is permanent.
-Evaluating your options carefully is vitally important in the decision making process.
+Evaluating your options carefully is vitally important in the decision-making process.
 LIFEBRIDGE supports informed consent and a woman's right to accurate information about abortion procedures before she makes a decision.
 All of our services are FREE of charge and provided in a confidential, private and caring environment.

 Having accurate information about the viability of your pregnancy is important.
 Having accurate information about the gestational age of your pregnancy gives you the information you need to determine if a medical abortion is an option.
 Only an ultrasound will provide you with the most accurate information regarding what the abortion clinic procedure might be at your gestational age; all of these are important factors.
+Click the titles below for more information.

 HOW MUCH DO YOU KNOW ABOUT ABORTION?